trdroid/AngularJS-Examples/Controllers/README.md

 A controller can declare the services/objects that it depends on by providing their names as parameters to its constructor function.

+Example:

+Defining a controller called "FirstController" that declares its dependencies to be $scope and "customService"

 ```javascript
 angular.module('sampleApp', []).controller('FirstController', function($scope, customService) {
   $scope.message = "Hello World!";